 The Ashigakubo icicles are the baby in the family of the “3 great icicles of Chichibu“.
-They were only discovered six or seven years ago.
-Already they are attracting lots of visitors and lots of attention.
-They are not entirely natural – the locals help to create the scene in collaboration with Mother Nature!
+They were only discovered about 8 or 9 years ago.
+They soon attracted lots of visitors and lots of attention.
+However, they are not entirely natural – the locals help to create the scene in collaboration with Mother Nature!
 One of the icicles is 200 meters high and 30 meters wide.

-The price has gone up for the 2022 season.
-To visit during the day, anyone over the age of six is charged 400 yen (it used to be 300 yen).
-At night, tickets cost 500 yen for anyone over 12 years old.
-The price for elementary school aged children at night is 300 yen.
+Tickets cost 500 yen for anyone over 12 years old.
+The price for elementary school aged children is 300 yen.
 There is no charge for children under seven years old, either by day or night.

 The three great icicles of Chichibu

 Ashigakubo Icicles are just one of “three great icicles of Chichibu”.
 The other two are Misotsuchi and Onouchi Icicles.
 Misotsuchi are the only completely natural icicles of all three.
 Although all three are in the Chichibu area, they are very far apart.
 It takes about an hour to get from one to the other.
 But if you are travelling by car you can in theory visit all three icicles in the same day.

 Address: Ashigakubo, Yokoze, Chichibu District, Saitama 368-0071.
 View on Google Maps.